sillsdev/ptx2pdf/docs/dev/complex.md

 * Use column identifiers as display identifiers for the first column, encountered (Note this depends on LTR or RTL reading direction).
 Follow-on columns are mapped to otherwise unused upper case letters.
 E.g. second A (mnemonically A2)  which maps to e.g. U).
-The mnemonic mapping is defined as the column definition is read, and to aid debugging, it is should be a permanent assignment. (e.g. no matter if other layouts are used, A2 is always  U, once defined that way.)
+The mnemonic mapping is defined as the column definition is read, and to aid debugging, it is unclear if this should be a permanent assignment. (e.g. no matter if other layouts are used, A2 is always  U, once defined that way.)

 * If a new page-layout description is given, there are 2 options: